fastapi/fastapi/docs/en/docs/async.md

 Modern versions of Python have support for **"asynchronous code"** using something called **"coroutines"**, with **`async` and `await`** syntax.

-Let's see that phrase by parts in the sections below, below:
+Let's see that phrase by parts in the sections below:

 * **Asynchronous Code**
 * **`async` and `await`**